-The Louisiana Employment Discrimination Law prohibits employment practices that discriminate against an otherwise qualified person on the basis of disability or genetic test results.
+The Louisiana Employment Discrimination Law prohibits employment practices that discriminate against an otherwise qualified person based on disability or genetic test results.
 The Law covers employers with 20 or more employees (LA Rev. Stat.
 Sec.
 23:301 et seq., Sec.
 23:368).

 The term “disability” means:

 • A mental or physical impairment that substantially limits one or more major life activities

 • A record of such an impairment

 • Being regarded by others as having such an impairment

 An “otherwise qualified person with a disability” is an individual with a disability who, with reasonable accommodation, can perform the essential functions of the job in question.

 Employers must reasonably accommodate a person's disability, unless the accommodation would cause the employer undue hardship.